This is How the Danish Ambassador Gets Through Winter in DC

 I heard that some people ski commute to work.
 Have you ever done that?

-In Denmark you couldn’t do that because we don’t get enough snow (laughs).
+In Denmark you couldn’t do that because we don’t get enough snow.
 I haven’t seen that in DC.
 I think everyone here has 4-wheel drive because if you want to go up Whitehaven Street, it’s uphill all the way.
 If you don’t have 4-wheel drive, you will not get to the Danish embassy (laughs).
 Everybody here has 4-wheel drive and I think people don’t use all-season tires.
 Commuting isn’t that bad here in DC because it’s easy to get around.

 What do you like to do in the snow around DC?